AeroFlorian/netconf-parser/README.md

 * It will give an exe as output in dist folder
 Please zip it if you want to distribute it
 For Linux, you can use python netconfparser.py directly

+## Github actions

+### release-please

+Release-please action is setup so that it generates a pull request automatically, based on the content of the commit messages since last release.

+It also automatically generates a changelog and increment the version number, and whenever the pull request is merged, it will generate a new release containing the changelog.

+### pyinstaller

+Once a new release is done, the pyinstaller action will run automatically and attach the generated binary to the latest release note